 The services of the Cloud

-Since Cloud means internet there are many services which you can use nowadays, like data storage for example.
+Nowadays, there are many services available in the Cloud for you to use, like data storage for example.
 There is a vast offer on Cloud storage providers, like Google Drive, Dropbox, WeTransfer, etc. Some are with certain use cases like short term file exchange of large amounts of data (as WeTransfer offers), or long term storage that can be used for archiving (Google Drive).

 These possibilities have been there since the start of the internet, but were mainly used by enterprises to have their data available for all subsidiaries, especially if they were located all over the world.
 It was with this new marketing gig, called Cloud to have these services available for everybody and even accessible on every device.